Keeler (lunar crater)

+Keeler is one of the largest craters of Lower (Early) Imbrian age.
 The outer rim of Keeler is roughly circular, with a straight segment where it is joined to Heaviside.
 The northern portion of the rim is more irregular, with an outward protuberance to the north-northwest.
 Portions of the inner wall have a terrace structure, especially along the southern half.
 Note the terraced walls of the crater.
 Within the crater interior, Planté lies on the eastern floor, adjacent to the inner wall.
 There is an interior ridge that runs from about the midpoint toward the west-southwest.
 The floor is generally level, with some areas of irregularity to the south.
 A few small craters mark the interior plain.

+Anorthosite with a very low mafic abundance has been detected in the central peaks.
+The infrared spectrum of pure crystalline plagioclase has been identified on the central peak, as well as the central floor and the east rim.
 Measurements with the electron reflectometer instrument on board the Lunar Prospector showed that this crater is one of a number of impact sites that show demagnetization.
 The low magnetic reading lies at the center of this crater, and the reduced field extends outward to about one and a half crater diameters.
 Scientists believe that shock demagnetization is the cause.

-Keeler is one of the largest craters of Lower (Early) Imbrian age.

 The crater was named after American astronomer James Edward Keeler by the IAU in 1970.
 Keeler was known as Crater 302 prior to naming.
 A highly eroded crater that is west of Keeler and somewhat larger than it was designated Crater 300, but it is currently unnamed.